Here's some advice on dating after divorce.

 Connell Barrett is an acclaimed dating coach for men.
 Connell resides in New York City but has helped hundreds of men around the world achieve their dating potential through authenticity.
+He understands how hard dating after a divorce for a man is and can help.
+Chat with Connell here.
 For a recommended list of dating books for men click here.

 NYC Dating Coach Connell Barrett